Work through Home Service Speed-to-Lead Checklist

 A speed-to-lead checklist turns response quality into something visible and coachable, which is exactly what owners need before they can operationalize improvement.

 Treat Home Service Speed-to-Lead Checklist as one operating piece, not a loose checklist.
-For home services operators, a 15-point checklist for calls, forms, chat, review response, and after-hours coverage should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For home services operators, a 15-point checklist for calls, forms, chat, review response, and after-hours coverage should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.